eugen_blick

 The Best Short Story Ever

 The title is absurd, but it works as a sort of bait.
 Baits like this one are normally used in social media in order to reap interactions.
-Sometimes (check the blue round badge besides the avatars)
+Sometimes (check the blue round badge beside the avatars)

 3